xonovate-codechampions/Mark-Basic-Ecom-Listing/README.md

 # Mark-Basic-Ecom-Listing
 This repository contains a basic eCommerce project developed by Mark William as part of the Xonovate Code Champions Program.
+The project features product listings categorized into different sections, allowing users to browse items by category.
+Though simple in structure, this project demonstrates Mark's understanding of web development principles and the organization of eCommerce content.
+It serves as an excellent foundation for future enhancements like cart functionality and checkout systems.